 It’s estimated that an incredible half million people and over a million animals lost their lives in horrible ways to the cheers of 50,000 excited Romans at the Colosseum.

-Even though still standing, most of the structure lay in ruins today, but this doesn’t mean that atmosphere from ancient times can’t be felt when you enter the arena.
+Even though still standing, most of the structure lay in ruins today.
+This doesn’t mean that atmosphere from ancient times can’t be felt when you enter the arena, though.

 Read more on Listerious: 43 facts about the Colosseum